There is a lot to do in West Kelowna over spring break and below is just a short list of some of the activities that children and adults can take in.

 1. West Kelowna has fantastic Cross-country ski trails.
 Telemark is open during spring break but it is best to visit their website for hours of operation before heading out. www.telemarknordic.com

-3. Jim Lind Arena and Royal LePage Place are offering public skating and ice activities and you can find a public skate schedule here.
+3. Jim Lind Arena and Royal LePage Place are offering public skating and ice activities and you can find the 2023 public skate schedule here.

 5. There are different Spring Break Day Camps available – you can check out the programs and schedules here in the Recreation Guide.

 6. The snow has started to disappear and the hikers are starting to come out.
 This also means wildlife is out and about on the trails too, so please be aware if you are heading out for a hike.
 The Westside Trail Guide has information on several of the local hiking trails in the area and trail information and maps can be found here or in a hard copy format at local accommodators and Visitor Centres.

 7. Spring is a perfect time to visit the wineries as the tasting rooms are not as busy which allows visitors to ask away and learn a lot about the wines of the region.
 For a complete list of wineries in West Kelowna visit www.thewestsidewinetrail.com.
 Our wineries are kid-friendly, so feel free to stop by with them.

 A few other ideas:

 9. Paintball adventures at Safari Ridge.

 10. Hit the driving range at Two Eagles or Golf at Two Eagles or Shannon Lake (opening dates in March)

 11. Indoor playplace for the little kids at Just 4 Fun.